 Angels have several roles and tasks in the world.
 Things concerning the cosmos fall under the purview of a few chosen ones.
 The oceans, the mountains, and the air all fall within this category.
 The oceans, the mountains, and the air all fall within this category.

-Although he was flattered by the offer, the Prophet Muhammad turned it down because he knew that once they settled down and gave Islam a fair shot, they would convert and adore God.
+Prophet Muhammad SAW turned down the offer because he knew that once they settled down and gave Islam a fair shot, they would convert and adore God.

 Misconception Regarding Angels

-It is not surprising that the word of God in the old times before the advent of Islam has spread like Chinese Whisper.
-Islam and the Quran are unique because they include all the commands and revelations of Allah and because Muhammad was the final messenger.
+It is not surprising that the word of God in the old times before the advent of Islam has spread like a Chinese Whisper.
+Islam and the Quran are unique because they include Allah’s commands and revelations and because Muhammad SAW was the final messenger.
 No new information has come to light.
-Unfortunately, many misunderstandings about religion arose as a result of incorrect information about the previous Holy Books that had been widely disseminated.
-While the idea of “Fallen Angels” is widely held, it is based on a myth that has been perpetuated for centuries.
+Unfortunately, many misunderstandings about religion arose due to incorrect information about the previous Holy Books that had been widely disseminated.
+While the idea of “Fallen Angels” is widely held, it is based on a myth perpetuated for centuries.

 Fallen Angels